BrianV1981/arma3mercenaries_jukebox/README.md

        ```

   4. **Optional Looping:**
-     - The script that loops the music is optional, allowing players to use the radio interface to pick the songs they want to listen to.
+     - The script **arma3mercenaries_playRandomTracks.sqf** that loops the music is optional.
+Removing this step will allow players to just use the radio interface to pick the songs they want to listen to.

+     - skip this step of include the following in your `init.sqf` file if you want an even lighter weight version.
+       ```sqf
+       execVM "arma3mercenaries/jukebox/arma3mercenaries_playRandomTracks.sqf";
+       ```

 </details>

 <details>
   <summary>Important Notes</summary>

-  // File: arma3mercenaries/jukebox/arma3mercenaries_jukeboxSounds.hpp

   - **Mute Button**: The mute button currently plays a silent track as a workaround until event handlers can be managed more effectively.
   - **Event Handler**: The event handler plays a random track when it detects that a song has ended.
 This ensures continuous music playback.